-Cascais and Estoril are popular beach towns that are situated on the Lisbon coastline, which is sometimes referred to as the Estoril Coast.
-Both Estoril and Cascais make for great holiday destinations, with beautiful beaches, fine restaurants and excellent hotels.
-This guide will provide a comparison of the two towns and identify which is more suitable for your holiday.
+Cascais and Estoril are two popular beach resorts that are situated on the beautiful Lisbon coastline.
+Both Estoril and Cascais make for outstanding holiday destinations and offer wonderful beaches, interesting day trips and a social holiday atmosphere.
+This guide will provide a comparison of Cascais and Estoril and identify which is more suitable for your holiday.

 The grand buildings of Cascais

-Estoril became a major tourist destination with the construction of the grand Estoril Casino, which to this day is still one of the largest casinos in Europe.
+Estoril developed later, and became a major tourist destination with the construction of the grand Estoril Casino, which to this day is still one of the largest casinos in Europe.
 The writer Ian Fleming was inspired to create his legendary hero, James Bond, based upon the intrigue and events that played out in the historic casino.
-Estoril is a sophisticated town but has none of the charm of Cascais.
+Estoril is a sophisticated town but with the historical charm of Cascais.

 The Casino of Estoril

-Cascais and Estoril are only separated by 2km and the walking route follows the the pleasant coastal promenade.
-It takes less than 20 minutes to walk between the towns and the promenade passes by open air cafes, beaches and smart houses.
-It is possible to catch the train from Cascais to Estoril (€1.50 single) but for the short journey it is far more practical to take a taxi (approximately €7).
+This article will provide a comparison between the two towns, but it should be noted that they are next to each other.
+It is only a short walk (2km) from Estoril to Cascais, and the route follows the pleasant coastal promenade.
+It is possible to catch the train from Cascais to Estoril (€1.50 single) but for the short journey it is far more practical to take a taxi/Uber (approximately €7).

 The glorious beaches near Cascais

 Larger beaches can be found to east, and include the Praia de Carcavelos, the best beach of the Lisbon coastline.
 Carcavelos can be reached by the train that departs from both towns.
 To the north of Cascais is the vast surfing beach of Praia do Guincho.
 Guincho has a remote and isolated atmosphere but there are limited public transport connections and is not really suited for families.